kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-pow.md

 Bringing it to full circle:

 Once the person who would like to be elected, collects all of the transactions into a block, and all of the other relevant block variables.
 See '_Deep Dive: Blocks_' for further information.
 In the block header, we see a nonce field, this number is incremented until when the whole block is hashed it gives a number less than the target.
+This is known as **Finding a block. **For clarity, we may refer to this as **Solving a block.**

 _You mentioned that the nonce has a limit of 32 bytes, what happens when the nonce is exhausted and a number below the target is not found?_

 This will be covered in '_Deep Dive: Extra Nonce_'

+_How does this make sure the person who wants to be elected solves the problem within 10 minutes?_

+The bitcoin protocol checks every 2016 blocks, what the average time for solving the previous 2016 blocks were.
+If it was less than 10 minutes, then the target is decreased, making it more difficult to find a suitable hash output number.
+If the time was more than 10 minutes, then the target is increased, making it easier to find a suitable hash output number.

+_Why 2016 blocks?_

+If every block should take 10 minutes.
+Then 2016 blocks will take 2016 minutes.This is equivalent to two weeks .

+_Why was two weeks chosen and not every block or every day?_

+If we set it to every block, then every time someone **solves a block, ** the difficulty would change.
+Changing the difficulty too often.

+If we set it to be one month, then the difficulty would take too long to change.

+Two weeks seems like a happy medium.